S@W/R2W Research & RETAIN Demonstration Projects

 The projects are modeled after promising programs operating in Washington State, including the Centers of Occupational Health and Education (COHE), the Early Return to Work (ERTW), and the Stay at Work programs.
 While these programs operate within the state's workers' compensation system and are available only to people with a work-related injury or illness, the RETAIN Demonstration Projects aim to improve SAW/RTW outcomes for workers that experience an injury or illness, regardless of whether it was work-related or not.

 The RETAIN Demonstration Projects will span a total of five years and be funded in two phases.
-Phase 1 is 18 months and includes planning and start-up activities, including the launch of a small pilot demonstration within nine months of award.
+The Phase 1 period of performance is 24 months and includes planning and start-up activities, including the launch of a small pilot demonstration within nine months of award.
 Nearly $19,000,000 in Phase 1 funding was awarded to the following state workforce agencies in September 2018:

 - California Employment Development Department - $2,500,000